B.C. municipal election 2018: Vancouver results

-Political newcomer Ken Sim will be the NPA’s nominee for the mayor’s job after beating John Coupar and Glen Chernen in a bizarre nomination battle.
+Political newcomer Sim was the NPA’s nominee for the mayor’s job after beating John Coupar and Glen Chernen in a bizarre nomination battle.
 NPA city councillor Hector Bremner was told by the party’s executive that he could not run.
-Now he is contemplating starting his own political party and would run for mayor under that banner.

 Vancouver has been at the epicentre of some of the province’s biggest issues.
 Housing affordability, the opioid epidemic, marijuana legalization and transit will all be huge issues during the election campaign.